Home Warranty Maintenance Requirements: What You Must Do

 How to Prove Maintenance & What Documentation to Keep

 If your claim is ever questioned, your documentation is your defense.
-Home warranty companies can — and do — request proof of regular servicing before approving a claim.
-Having no records can mean no coverage, even if you actually performed the maintenance.
+Home warranty companies can and do request proof of regular servicing before approving a claim.
+In 2026, many providers now specifically look for a dated invoice from a licensed professional within the last 12 months to satisfy HVAC maintenance requirements.
+Consumer guides put it bluntly: no records can mean no coverage, even if you actually performed the maintenance.

 Documentation Checklist